May 21, 22, 24 2021

 After three years of finishing in Thiene, in Vicenza province, the Giro del Veneto returned to tradition in 2008, much to the delight of Paduan cyclists and fans.
 The race departed from the piazza in front of Saint Anthony's Basilica, went through the Euganean Hills, and finished in Prato della Valle, a large piazza in the center of Padua.
 In 2010 it started in Padua and finished in Castelfranco Veneto (not a particularly scenic, interesting, or challenging course).
 It wasn't run in 2011 because the organizers didn't have the funds to put on a top-notch event.
 It returned in 2012, but was combined with another race, the Coppa Placci, and finished in Imola.
 It was not held in 2013 due to financial difficulties, and the organizers, Ciclisti Padovani, said, "Never again."
-It was a sad, ignoble, ending for a semi-classic whose origins went way back to 1912, and whose past winners included many of cycling's greats: Girardengo, Binda, Magni, Coppi, De Vlaeminck, Saronni, Moser, Argentin, De Luca, Bartoli, Rebellin, Simoni, and none other than Pozzato himself.
+It was a sad, ignoble, ending for a semi-classic whose origins went way back to 1912, and whose past winners included many of cycling's greats: Girardengo, Binda, Magni, Coppi, De Vlaeminck, Saronni, Moser, Argentin, De Luca, Bartoli, Rebellin, Simoni, and Filippo Pozzato.

 In 1947 Coppi made a 170 km solo breakaway and won by 8 minutes!
 (Magni was second).
 My husband and his boarding school classmates were along the roadside, and he still remembers the distinctive profile of Coppi as he sped by.

 It's none other than Filippo Pozzato who has other ideas, and on Oct.
 13, 2021, the venerable, beloved, Giro del Veneto will experience a much-deserved and much-anticipated return!